antonio-gomez/extend-script-loader/README.md

 </html>
 ```

-Then write your ExtendScript inside of an Immediately-Invoked Function Expression (IIFE):
+Then write your ES inside of an Immediately-Invoked Function Expression (IIFE):

 ```javascript
 // hello-world.es